If the title “how to write better” caught your eye, I’m guessing you’d like to get more enthusiastic reactions to your writing.

 And the more you write — to learn, to articulate your own thoughts, or to communicate something — the more content you can then revise to make it clearer and more effective.

 Articles are like snack-size ebooks, and they’re everywhere.
 The next time you look for one to read on a particular topic, ask yourself what you’re looking for and what makes it more likely that you’ll read an article all the way to the end?

 And what makes you stop reading an article and move on to something else?

 Whether your biggest turn-offs are grammatical errors or long-winded soapbox rants, you’ve no doubt picked up some ideas of what not to do.

 What have you learned, though, from the articles you’ve enjoyed?

-How to Write Better: 15 Power Tips for Authors in 2018
+How to Become A Better Writer: 15 Power Tips for Authors in 2021